Flight delays are less painful inside a gorgeous, well-designed airport. Some of the world’s most beautiful and amazing airports are here.

 Beauty Mark: There are 72 photovoltaic pyramids generating power on the roof.

-8. Chek Lap Kok Airport
+8. Chek Lap Kok Airport (Hong Kong)

 Compared with the spectacular Beijing airport, this 1998 Foster + Partners project is relatively humble.
 Its beauty can be attributed to its extraordinary functionality.
 Even the sleepiest passenger off the 17-hour flight from New York can maneuver through this airport with eyes half open.